iron-software/IronXL-Examples/how-to/csharp-create-excel-chart-programmatically/README.md

 <hr class="separator">

-<h2>Generating Excel Charts in C#</h2>
+<h2>Steps to Creating an Excel Chart in C#</h2>

-1. Install the IronXL library for Excel chart generation.
+1. Install the library needed for Excel chart generation.
-2. Load an existing Excel document into a `Workbook` object.
+2. Load your existing Excel document into a `Workbook` object.
-3. Initialize a chart using the `CreateChart` method.
+3. Utilize `CreateChart` to forge a new chart.
-4. Define the chart's title and legend.
+4. Assign a title and set up the legend for your chart.
-5. Execute the `Plot` method.
+5. Execute the `Plot` method to draw the chart.
-6. Save the updated `Workbook` back to an Excel file.
+6. Persist the modified `Workbook` back to an Excel file.

 <p class="main-content__segment-title">Step 1</p>

-## 1. Install IronXL
+## 1. Setting Up IronXL

-Beginning with the installation, IronXL can be conveniently added using NuGet in Visual Studio:
+The quickest way to install IronXL is by using the NuGet Package Manager in Visual Studio:

-* Navigate to the Project menu
+* Go to the Project menu;
-* Select Manage NuGet Packages
+* Choose Manage NuGet Packages;
-* Look for IronXL.Excel
+* Search for IronXL.Excel;
-* Click Install
+* Click on Install.

-Alternatively, install via the Developer Command Prompt:
+Alternatively, you can run the following command in the Developer Command Prompt:

 ```shell
 Install-Package IronXL.Excel
 ```

-Or download directly from here: <a class="js-modal-open" href="https://ironsoftware.com/csharp/excel/packages/IronXL.zip" data-modal-id="trial-license-after-download">IronXL Package</a>
+Or, download the package directly through this link: <a class="js-modal-open" href="https://ironsoftware.com/csharp/excel/packages/IronXL.zip" data-modal-id="trial-license-after-download">IronXL Package</a>

 <hr class="separator">

 <p class="main-content__segment-title">How to Tutorial</p>

-## 2. Craft an Excel Chart for .NET
+## 2. Creating an Excel Chart for .NET

-Let’s start the practical component of this tutorial!

-Prepare your data within an Excel sheet as illustrated below:
+Begin your project by populating a new Excel Spreadsheet as illustrated below:

 <div class="content-img-align-center">
 	<div class="center-image-wrapper">